 9.11 The amount of weight given to the protection of an area with biodiversity interests depends upon the hierarchy of nature conservation designations and the legislation through which the site is protected.
 Protection may apply to the habitat(s) or species concerned, or both.
 The Council will ensure that any development will be strictly controlled in areas of international, national and local importance following the hierarchy of nature conservation.
 In all cases except where imperative reasons of overriding public interests occur, there is an expectation that development will adhere to the principles of the mitigation hierarchy.
 This means, if a development has the potential to harm biodiversity directly or indirectly, the impact should be avoided (such as by finding an alternative site or through appropriate design).
 If harm cannot be avoided, then adequate mitigation, (or as a last resort) compensation amounting to the lifetime of the development should be arranged.
 This mitigation hierarchy is separate from any consideration under the Conservation of Habitats and Species Regulations 2017.
+Development should demonstrate clearly that the mitigation hierarchy has been followed.

-35 The Conservation of Habitats and Species Regulations 2017
+&lt;sup>79 The Conservation of Habitats and Species Regulations 2017